nextrevision/puppet-automysqlbackup/README.md

-# automysqlbackup Module for Puppet
+# AutoMySQLBackup Module for Puppet

 ## Intro

-Before using this module, you need to consult the automysqlbackup developer documentation in order to comprehend what each option performs.
+Before using this module, it is highly recommended that you consult the automysqlbackup developer documentation in order to comprehend what each option performs.
 It is included within this module and is certainly worth getting familiar with.

+Documentation can be found here: http://sourceforge.net/projects/automysqlbackup

 ## Variable Names

 I have kept the same variable names as the author of the script to make it easier to lookup the documentation.
 Essentially, add CONFIG_ to the variable in question and regex search the documentation to find the meaning.
 No interpretation from me.

+The exception to this rule is the "cron_script" variable which is local to the puppet module.
+It, as the variable name implies, installs a script to be run by cron nightly in /etc/cron.daily/.

 ## Supercedence